sanjaysikder/Oracle-APEX-Interactive-Grid-Custom-Toolbar/README.md

 ### Register Custom Action

-Add the following code inside the **JavaScript Initialization Code** section:
+The following code has been added inside the **JavaScript Initialization Code** sect্যেছ

 ```javascript
 config.initActions = function(actions) {